melissahe/its-a-trap-lol/README.md

 5. then git add to stage it, and git commit it with a message

 6. now you can git push

+good thing Melissa Wrote all of this down :)